 Second, we started a busy cafe with no staff.
 Every cuppa was served by Tegan and an ever-growing team of volunteers from all arts and parts – many of them residents from the apartments upstairs or students from the new college across the road, all swept along by the fun of building community in their new home.
 (The volunteers also willingly wielded hammers and/or paintbrushes – often the right way around – every time the place needed a spruce-up.)

-Third, and maddest of all, we put all our faith and trust on the line to open up Belfast’s unique, one-and-only, Honesty Box Cafe.
-Every cuppa came with no price tag attached – but with the trust that customers would donate a fair amount to the Dock Cafe Honesty Box.
-The ‘honesty box cafe’ became a concept talked-about from Toronto to Timbuktoo, and trusting in the honesty of Belfast people still keeps the doors open and the shelves stocked to this day.
+Third, and maddest of all, we put all our faith and trust on the line to open up Belfast’s unique, one-and-only, Donations Box Cafe.
+Every cuppa came with no price tag attached – but with the trust that customers would donate a fair amount to the Dock Cafe donations box.
+Trusting in the honesty of Belfast people still keeps the doors open and the shelves stocked to this day.
 Today’s dosh buys tomorrow’s nosh.

 So, the doors opened.
 And, oh my goodness.
 Life happened.